marbu/blog-marbu-eu/posts/2021-04-05-minimal-xmonad-config.md

 wiki](https://wiki.archlinux.org/index.php/Xmonad#Configuration).
 The
-introduction there is very nice, references [upstream haskell wiki](https://wiki.haskell.org/Xmonad/Config_archive) when necessary and I just added there [a note about `Graphics.X11.ExtraTypes.XF86` module with a simple example](https://wiki.archlinux.org/index.php/Xmonad#Targeting_unbound_keys) similar to what is shown in this post.
+introduction there is very nice, references [upstream haskell wiki](https://wiki.haskell.org/Xmonad/Config_archive) when necessary and I just added [a note about `Graphics.X11.ExtraTypes.XF86` module with a simple example](https://wiki.archlinux.org/index.php/Xmonad#Targeting_unbound_keys) similar to what is shown in this post.